 3. What other monies are available to help finance my studies?

 Langara College offers bursaries to new and returning students, and offers scholarships to returning students.
 Bursaries are given for financial need.
 The funds that we have available for distribution are limited, so individual awards are moderate.
 Scholarships are awarded for academic merit.
 We also have on-campus employment through the Student Work Assistance Program, the SWAP program.
 This program will allow you to earn money, if you are a full-time student (part-time if you are a student with a permanent disability).
 With the exception of the SWAP program and one scholarship, these financial assistance programs are for students who are Canadian citizens or permanent residents.
 See the Financial Aid Department for application forms and further information.
-Students may also wish to ask the Department about student lines of credit.

 4. What happens with my Student Loan when I drop below 60% enrolment?